reidst/blog/about.md

 title: About
 permalink: /about/
 ---
 Hi!
-I'm Simon Reid, a computer science student at Hendrix College and part of the graduating class of 2025.
+I'm Katherine Reid (she/they), a computer science student at Hendrix College and part of the graduating class of 2025.

 I like just about anything to do with computers, but especially:
 - video game design & development